opnfv/apex/docs/release/installation/introduction.rst

 Introduction
 ============

-This document describes the steps to install an OPNFV Euphrates reference platform, as defined by the Genesis Project using the Apex installer.
+This document describes the steps to install an OPNFV Fraser reference platform using the Apex installer.

 The audience is assumed to have a good background in networking and Linux administration.